jckarinen/csci-491/notes/contact-app-v1.md

 ```
 Note that this template contains the basic elements that will be common to all or most pages: the header, the `h1` page heading, and the stylesheets that should be used on all pages.

 Also note how the `content` block is defined.
-When we want to extend this `layout`, all we need to do is define what to put in `content`.
-To do so is also simple:
+When we want to extend this `layout`, all we need to do is provide some `content`.
+To do so is simple:
 ```
+{% extends 'layout.html' %}

 {% block content %}

 <form action="/contacts" method="get" class="tool-bar">